CAMDT Research Projects

 Technology Areas: AI, Prototyping

-This research project will work on improving their existing automated smart stand to ensure higher accuracy, easier assembly, and a smoother hands-free experience to guitar tuning.
-Next generation 2unify stands will be able to tune any stringed instrument for musicians and music institutions.
+Guitar tuning can be a time-consuming, inconvenient and stressful task - especially in larger school or music settings.
+In order to automate this task, a research project addressed improvement of a smart stand to ensure higher accuracy, easier assembly, and a smoother hands-free experience to guitar tuning.
+The goal is for next generation 2unify stands to be able to tune any stringed instrument for musicians and music institutions.

-The Challenge: Challenges addressed in this project were related to the cost of manufacturing, assembly time, safe transportation, cord management and the mechanical motion of the prototype.
+The Challenge: Barriers to product development faced by the company and addressed by this project were the cost of manufacturing, assembly time, safe transportation, cord management and smart stand mechanical motion.